sookah/sookah/README.md

 ### Hey its me Saujan 👋

 - 🔭 I’m currently working on ...
-python, TypeScript and some of that new Rust
+Python, TypeScript, Dart and Rust

 - 🌱 I’m currently learning ...
-Rust and TypeScript
+Rust and Dart

 - 👯 I’m looking to collaborate on ...
 IoT projects and infrastructures